How to scale an intrapreneurship program globally with DHL Start-up Lab

 - What are your next steps?

-By having this structure in place, innovation teams were able to work in a more structured way, and it was easier to share information about projects between coaches which made it possible to interchange coaches every once in a while to keep a fresh perspective, without losing a lot of time onboarding.
-Every week, the coaches would discuss the projects and help each other to improve the way they helped the intrapreneurs.
+By having this structure in place, innovation teams were able to work in a more structured way, and it was easier to share information about projects between coaches, which also made it possible to interchange coaches every once in a while to keep a fresh perspective, without losing a lot of time onboarding.
+Every week, the coaches would discuss the projects and help each other improve how they helped the intrapreneurs.

-To be able to have the intrapreneurs work in the same structure, we implemented a set of digital tools.
-The intrapreneurs had access to their customized NEXT Canvas with all their assumptions and a way to determine which assumptions were most risky.
-They used custom test cards to create proper experiments, and within their kanban board, the intrapreneurs could divide the work amongst team members to execute the experiments.
-The learnings coming out of the experiments could then be used to answer the key questions and create the documents for the graduation criteria.
+To help all the intrapreneurs work in the same structure, and document the learnings in a central place, we implemented GroundControl.
+The intrapreneurs had access to their customized NEXT Canvas with all their assumptions, including a way to determine which assumptions were most risky.
+They used custom test cards to create good experiments, and within their kanban board, the intrapreneurs could divide the work amongst team members to execute the experiments.
+The learnings from the experiments could then be used to answer the key questions to go to the next stage.
+They could even generate a pitch straight from GroundControl with all information necessary to present to the Innovation Board.

 Going fully remote